UviDTE-UviSpace/uvispace-main-controller/docs/starting.rst

   Python programming.
 Anyway, it proposes several coding techniques that improve the code readability with little effort.

-git
-^^^

-The project uses *git* for doing the version control of the project.
-There is a practical guide book in their webpage [4]_.
-It is recommended to read at least the first 2 chapters for learning the basic working of *Git*.

-In order to practice with test repositories, GitHub provides a web tutorial [5]_ which helps to solidify knowledge of git terms and operation.

-Regarding the versions naming convention, it has been followed the *Semantic Versioning 2.0.0* [6]_.
-In its web there is a detailed explanation about the rules for assigning a tag to a new version.

 |

 .. rubric:: **Bibliography**